 Maine: Coal, oil, wood and all other fuels, except gas and electricity, when bought for cooking and heating in buildings designed and used for both human habitation and sleeping are exempt.
+Ninety-five percent of the sale price of all fuel and electricity purchased for use at a manufacturing facility is exempt.
 Beginning January 1, 2016, 95.0 percent of the sale price of fuel purchased for use in certain greenhouse facilities is exempt from Maine sales tax.